puavo-org/puavo-os/debs/linux/puavo/tools/kernel-team/docs/kernel-upload-checklist.md

 1. Upload the source package only.  dak is configured to not require binaries for linux even if NEW processing is required.

-1. If the upload includes an ABI bump:
+1. If the upload includes an ABI bump (this includes all non-experimental uploads of 6.6 onward):
    * [*-security] Handling of NEW packages in security suites is awkward.
 You may need to directly request the attention of the FTP team.